SMByC/ThRasE/docs/global_editing.md

 ## Advanced settings

-The default processing-memory budget is 64 MiB.
-Window sizing reserves half of this budget for allocation overhead, and ThRasE temporarily limits GDAL's shared block cache to at most one quarter of the budget while staging.
+The default processing-memory budget is 64 MiB, which is enough for rasters of any size: raising it was measured to make no meaningful difference to the time an edit takes, while the memory it uses grows with it.
+Window sizing reserves half of the budget for the working arrays, and ThRasE temporarily limits GDAL's shared block cache to the remainder while it works, never taking more than the budget in total.
 QGIS, Python, and already-loaded plugin data still have their own baseline memory use.
 Advanced users can change the budget from the QGIS Python console; the value is read when an operation starts:

 ```python
 from qgis.PyQt.QtCore import QSettings